alem-platform/backend/secure-shell-chat/README.md

 ##### Message Processing

-- Implement a message broadcasting system to relay messages to all connected users
+- Implement a message broadcasting system to relay messages to all connected users.
-- Support private messaging between specific users
+- Support private messaging between specific users.
-- Store message history for users to retrieve when they join
+- Store message history for users to retrieve when they join.
 - The username provided as a command-line argument, extracted from the public key, or requested during connection.
-- Messages limited to 200 characters per transmission
+- Messages limited to 200 characters per transmission.
-- UTF-8 encoding support for international character sets
+- Use `UTF-8` encoding for international characters.
-- Support for command input prefixed with `/` character
+- Support for command input prefixed with `/` character.
-- Implement appropriate message formatting for readability in the terminal
+- Format messages for readability in the terminal.
-- Rate limiting of 10 messages per minute per user to prevent flooding
+- Implement a rate limit of 10 messages per minute per user to prevent flooding.

 ##### Chat Commands